-- " Create a zoning district that reflects the new Gateway Corridor Community Character District and implement a front yard setback that brings buildings closer to Old 127 for a more enclosed feeling. - " Construct a sidewalk and plant trees along Old 127 to create visual interest and a feeling of enclosure. - " Develop a bicycle highway within Old 127 that is physically protected from vehicle traffic.
+- " Create a zoning district that reflects the new Gateway Corridor Community Character District and implement a front yard setback that brings buildings closer to Old 127 for a more enclosed feeling. - " Widen the existing sidewalk into a non-motorized path and plant trees to create visual interest, a feeling of enclosure, and a buffer from traffic.